Brussels in winter? Really?

 Belgium is known for being a melting-pot of sorts.
 From the mixture of different languages spoken in a small country to the historic grand architecture and medieval towns melding with modern designs across the country.
 However, there are many things that Belgium is distinctly known for, in particular, it’s comfort food of waffles, chocolate, beer, frites, and mussels.
+So what are the best things to do in Brussels in winter?
+Eat all of those things and more, as you’ll see below!

 Coming from outside of Europe, I’ve never really heard people speak about visiting Belgium as a bucket list destination.
 Instead, it’s normally an add-on to a wider European adventure.
 Maybe with the exception of Bruges, thanks mostly to the film “In Bruges”, of course.
-However, after having visited, I think that Belgium and Brussels deserve far more credit than they are given as destinations in their own right.

 Table of Contents